- March 31, 2021

 Are you running an e-commerce on the web?
 The first rule of e-commerce says that if the customer cannot find your product/service, he cannot buy it.
-The number of web shoppers in US alone in 2011 was said to be 178,5 million and is to reach 200 million by 2015 (source: eMarketer) which will equal 90% of all internet users in US.
+The number of web shoppers in US alone in 2019 was 224 million and is to reach 230 million by 2021 (source: Statista) which will equal 90% of all internet users in US.

 Now, to consider the patience of your customers.
 The majority of Americans are said to wait in line (in a real shop) for no longer than 15 minutes.
 However, on the web, 1 out of 4 customers will abandon a webpage that takes more than 4 seconds to load.

-Recently, we discussed 10 reasons why you should speed up your website.
+We already discussed 10 reasons why you should speed up your website as well as key eCommerce performance metrics that influence conversions.
 Also, Google found out that slowing search results by just 4/10ths of a second would reduce the number of searches by 8,000,000 per day. (source: Getelastic)

 Do you still think that if the product is on the web, your customers can find it quickly?